code-kern-ai/docs-chatbot-demo/README.md

 2. activate it (e.g. `conda activate docs_chatbot`)
 3. install dependencies `pip install -r requirements.txt`

+### Restart
+Depending on your system, the new environment variables are not immediately available.
+You could use a jupyer notebook to test if the variables are set.
+If not, for me a restart of my system helped (win11).

 ## Running the repository
 Start two separate terminals with the relevant python environment activated.
 Type `uvicorn server:app` into the first one and `python demo.py` into the second (in that order).
 You should now have access to the gradio demo at `http://127.0.0.1:7860/` or under whatever route your terminal tells you.
 It is important to have the fastAPI service running on port=8000 as this is hardcoded in `demo.py`.